Neural network tokamak equilibria with incompressible flows: Results

 \subsubsection{H-mode equilibrium}

-The construction of equilibrium states encompassing H-mode characteristics such as density and pressure pedestals (see e.g., the recent works Refs. \onlinecite{Kaltsas2019c,Li2021,Guazzotto2021b,Montani2021}) is important for fusion research since the mechanisms behind this transition and the associated phenomenology, e.g., the transport barrier and density pedestal formation is not yet fully understood even from the force balance point of view, although since its discovery in 1982 \citep{Wagner2007}, most tokamaks are designed to operate in H-Mode.
+The mechanisms behind the L-H transition and the associated phenomenology, e.g., the transport barrier and density pedestal formation, is not yet fully understood even from the force balance point of view, although since its discovery in 1982 \citep{Wagner2007}, most tokamaks are designed to operate in H-mode.
+Therefore, the construction of equilibrium states encompassing H-mode characteristics such as density and pressure pedestals (see, for example, the recent works \onlinecite{Kaltsas2019c,Li2021,Guazzotto2021b,Montani2021}) is important for fusion research.
 Moreover, the construction of such states might be useful for performing plasma stability and transport studies concerning the H-mode operational regime.

 An H-mode-pertinent ansatz \cite{Pataki2013} that results in a mass density pedestal is given by

 while for the Mach function $M_p(u)$ we choose a shifted Gaussian \cite{Li2021}, i.e.